Countly/countly-sdk-unity/README.md

 [Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 # Playdarium countly Unity SDK
+This repository includes the Unity SDK.
+Unity version: 2018.3.14 Scripting version is based on .NET 4.x Equivalent

 Original Countly Unity3d SDK does not have sufficient code.
 Also it incliudes some deprecated rest api methods.
 This version of coutly SDK contains refactoring, some improtant additional features and fixes.
 Feature list (probably, I forget something:) ):